synaptics-synap/synap-python/README.md

 ```sh
 ./build.sh
 ```
-To see detailed build steps, use `--verbose` during build.
+Use `--verbose` for detailed build steps and `--clean` for a clean build.

 ### **Expected Output**

-This will generate wheel stored in the `dist` folder and Output should look something like this:
+The build process generates a wheel file stored in the dist folder.
+The output should resemble the following:

 ```sh
 Successfully built synap_python-0.0.1-cp310-cp310-xxxx.whl